joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Changed
 Explicitly set size of main 3dviewport when mainwindow  size changes.
-Explicitly set near clip plane distance for the camera
+Explicitly set near clip plane distance for the camera Refactored 3d viewport on tool dialogs to use a common control

 v1.0.7
 ===========